femboyfin/dbdideas/survivor_perks.md

   - Slight number buff on an already very weak perk.
 - Failing skill checks no longer pauses healing progress
   - Another slight buff, introducing a new function on an already very weak perk.
+- Now reduces the lifetime of Pools of Blood while injured by **-50%**

 ## [Blast Mine](<https://deadbydaylight.wiki.gg/wiki/Blast_Mine>) 🗑️